 - Prepare ahead of time: Spend some time learning about the organization through its website, read its career pages, and check for postings on LionSHARE.
 Also search for any recent news about the organization and know about its products and services.
 Prepare a list of questions and bring a pen and paper to take notes, which will help with any follow up.

 - Arrive Early: Arrive 15 minutes early so that you have time to collect yourself and avoid rushing in at the last minute.
 Review directions to your site visit and allow extra driving time to anticipate rush-hour traffic.
 Timeliness is both a reflection of you and Columbia University.

 What is the site visit cancellation policy?

 Employers and Alumni: Interested in Hosting a Site Visit?

-If you are interested in hosting a site visit for Columbia Students, please contact the Center for Career Education at email@example.com or (212)854-9167.
+Great!
+Please contact the Center for Career Education at email@example.com or (212)854-9167.